Royal Sussex Light Infantry Militia: Uniforms and insignia

 From its re-foundation in 1778 the regiment's uniform was red with blue facings, though the facings changed to red by 1800.
 Blue facings were reintroduced later, certainly when it became a royal regiment.
 The clothing regulations were changed in 1798, introducing coats without lapels.
 However, the Sussex Militia still had 395 of the old pattern coats unused in store in 1802, and had to seek special permission to have another 203 more made, so that the whole regiment could be issued with coats of the same pattern.

-The regiment adopted the star of the Order of the Garter as its badge, probably after the Duke of Richmond became a Knight of the Garter in 1782.
+In 1780 the regiment wore a simple design of button with the word 'SUSSEX' on it.
+It adopted the star of the Order of the Garter as its badge, probably after the Duke of Richmond became a Knight of the Garter in 1782.
 The officers' silver oval shoulder-belt plates in 1810 carried the Royal cypher within a crowned garter bearing the motto 'Honi soi qui mal y pense', with the title 'Sussex' on a scroll underneath.
 From about 1847, after it became the Royal Sussex Light Infantry, these plates carried a silver light infantry bugle horn (the coiled huntsman's horn) within a gilt garter and laurel wreath, with the title 'Royal Sussex Regt' on the garter, the whole mounted on an eight-pointed star.
 The shako plate of this period had the Garter star within the strings of a bugle horn, with a scroll inscribed 'Royal Sussex' beneath.
 The coatee buttons of 1840–55 had an eight-pointed star within a garter inscribed with the name of the regiment.
 The later tunic buttons had Saint George's Cross in the centre of a crowned garter and star.
-The ORs' forage cap badge of 1874–81 was a Garter star surmointed by a bugle horn, with a scroll beneath inscribed 'Royal Sussex'.
+The ORs' forage cap badge of 1874–81 was a Garter star surmounted by a bugle horn, with a scroll beneath inscribed 'Royal Sussex'.

 When the Royal Sussex Regiment was formed in 1881 the RSLIM's Garter star was combined with the Roussillon plume of the 35th Foot to produce the badge that was worn until 1966.